emmad47-1764199/Info-201-Group-Project/README.md

-# Why Sleep When There's Netflix
+# Why Sleep When There's Netflix?
 A study on the affects of minimal sleep on health, wellbeing, and overall success.

 Contributors: Balqisa Omar Hassan, Emma Dickenson, Jocelyn Borovich, and Rae Ouyang